Huang-0421/Huang-0421/README.md

 - ❓ Ask me about anything related to technology and schools.

-- 🗨️ Fun fact: the best GPT user
+- 🗨️ Fun fact: the best GPT user.

 ## My Skill Set